Learn how to fill in eyebrows to define their shape and get fuller brows in no time. Full, voluminous eyebrows are the look of the moment.

 Nevertheless, most eyebrow pencils will have a long-lasting color, so you don’t have to make applying wax a routine.

 How to Fill in Eyebrows with Powder

-If you have ever wondered how to fill in eyebrows naturally with eyeshadow or brow powder, here’s the secret.
-You should choose shades that are slightly lighter than your natural brow color.
+If you have wondered how to fill eyebrows with eyeshadow or brow powder naturally, here’s the secret.
+It will help if you choose shades slightly lighter than your natural brow color.
 For extra definition and filling in the eyebrow arch, choose a darker shade.

-Use the angled brush horizontally to apply eyeshadow or powder with gently strokes up to the arching point of the eyebrow.
-In the how to fill in eyebrows guidebook, this step is ideally accomplished with strokes starting from the lower line of the eyebrow to the upper line of the eyebrow.
-The key point is to apply fill in brow powder in a manner that respects the natural growth direction of the hairs.
+Use the angled brush horizontally to apply eyeshadow or powder with gentle strokes up to the arching point of the eyebrow.
+In the how-to-fill-in eyebrows guidebook, this step is ideally accomplished with strokes starting from the lower line of the eyebrow to the upper line of the eyebrow.
+The key point is to apply fill-in brow powder to respect the hair’s natural growth direction.

 Continue filling in the eyebrows from the peak or arch to the end.
 Move from up to below to keep the look natural and minimize smudges.